sakhnik/neovim-vala/README.md

 ## TODO

 - [x] Calculate width, height from the window size and chosen font
-- [ ] Handle special keys like arrows, functional keys
 - [ ] Test MinGW build
 - [ ] Setup GitHub actions to build for Win32, appimage for Linux
 - [ ] Automatic testing
+- [ ] Cursor shapes
+- [ ] Handle special keys like arrows, functional keys
 - [ ] Handle the rest of highlight attributes
 - [ ] Handle errors and failures
 - [ ] Allow selecting GUI font